-Shown below is the Home Screen, with the Anti-2-Block Indication Tile emphasized.
+Below is the Home Screen, with the Anti-2-Block Indication Tile emphasized.

-As illustrated above, the A2B status reads simply 'OKAY', indicating the transducer is sensing the load of the counterweight and is operating normally.
-In case of a 2-block situation, the A2B status will display this state as shown below.
+Illustrated above, the A2B status reads 'OKAY', indicating the transducer is operating normally.
+In a 2-block situation, the A2B status will display this state shown below.
 An associated alarm message will also display in the Alarm and Notification Bar along the bottom of the screen.